 The Test Operations Management System (TOMS) is the overall registration system used by the Smarter Balanced assessments system.
 TOMS is the system through which users interact with and inform the test delivery system.
 In California, TOMS receives student demographic and program participation data from the California Longitudinal Pupil Achievement Data System (CALPADS) and is also used by District Test Coordinators (DCs) and School Test Coordinators (SCs) to assign Designated Supports and Accommodations.
-All embedded and non-embedded Designated Supports and Accommodations must be assigned in TOMS except for the Designated Supports noted on page 8.

-SCs identified in the Principal's Portal as the CAASPP Coordinator will be assigned a school TOMS account when the requisite security documents are completed as described in REF-6578.1.
+SCs identified in the Principal's Portal as the CAASPP Coordinator will be assigned a school TOMS account when the requirements are completed as described in REF-6755.
 Information regarding the account will be sent to each CAASPP Coordinator's LAUSD email account.